Alfresco/docs-alfresco/insight-engine/latest/config/sharding/index.md

 To use a specific sharding method, when creating a Solr node you must add the required configuration properties in `solrcore.properties`.
 The sharding method is set with the required property, `shard_method`.
 Additional properties may then be needed, depending on your chosen method.
 If an invalid `shard_method` is provided, then the system will fallback to DBID routing.

-Alfresco Search and Insight Engine can use any of the following methods for routing documents and ACLs to shards.
+Search and Insight Engine can use any of the following methods for routing documents and ACLs to shards.

 ### ACL (MOD_ACL_ID) v1